 What we don’t: Short battery life; outdated looks.

 So why the mid-pack finish for the Coast FL75R?
 Its major shortcomings are battery life and bulk.
-For reference, our top-ranked Petzl Actik can keep you illuminated for up to 100 hours, while the Coast will last you just 14 hours on its lowest setting (which admittedly is still quite bright at 110 lumens).
+For reference, our top-ranked Petzl Actik can keep you illuminated for up to 100 hours, while the FL75R will last you just 14 hours on its lowest setting (which admittedly is still quite bright at 110 lumens).
 And for those who are looking for a suitable hiking or backpacking lamp, the FL75R is on the larger side and a bit archaic-looking to boot.
 But we definitely appreciate the giant buttons and easy-to-toggle focusing dial, and the beam distance is truly impressive—great for spotting the route, finding friends, or navigating back to your campsite.
 For budget shoppers who don’t want to sacrifice performance, the Coast FL75R is a great value.

 See the Coast FL75R

-Max lumens: 250
+Max lumens: 1,100

 Batteries: Rechargeable

-What we don’t: Heavy and bulky.
+What we don’t: Expensive and overkill for most.

-14. Petzl Bindi ($45)
+12. Petzl Bindi ($50)

 Petzl Bindi headlampWeight: 1.2 oz.